 Power plants such as the CGF that produce energy from the combustion of fossil fuels produce exhaust gases.
-A number of these gases, such as carbon dioxide (CO_2) , methane (CH_4) , and nitrous oxide (N_2O) , are considered "greenhouse gases" 26 because they trap infrared energy within the earth's atmosphere and cause a warming of the atmosphere globally.
+A number of these gases, such as carbon dioxide (CO_2) , methane (CH_4) , and nitrous oxide (N2O), are considered "greenhouse gases" 30 because they trap infrared energy within the earth's atmosphere and cause a warming of the atmosphere globally.
 The facility as currently proposed would emit 1.8 million tons of CO_2 per year.
+The projected increase in carbon emissions from the proposed amendments is eight percent.

-Chehalis Power contends that no mitigation regarding CO2 emissions is warranted because the projected increase in carbon emissions of the 520 MW facility is incremental (8%), the current SCA imposes no limits, there is no state or federal program regulating emissions, and the SCA provides the flexibility for imposing limits in the event a state or local mitigation program is implemented.
-Also, the settlement agreement with Ecology and WDFW27 provides that Chehalis Power will pay \$5,000 to a non-profit organization to be agreed upon by Chehalis Power and Ecology for purposes of addressing issues relating to CO2 and/or global warming.
+Chehalis Power contends that no mitigation regarding CO_2 emissions is warranted because the projected increase in carbon emissions of the 520 MW facility is incremental, the current SCA imposes no limits, there is no state or federal program regulating emissions, and the SCA provides the flexibility for imposing limits in the event a state or local mitigation program is implemented.
+Also, the settlement agreement with Ecology and WDFW31 provides that Chehalis Power will pay \$5,000 to a non-profit organization to be agreed upon by Chehalis Power and Ecology for purposes of addressing issues relating to CO_2 and/or global warming.
 Finally, the Applicant argues that a requirement to reduce greenhouse gas emissions would discourage gas-fired facilities that are essential to reduce our reliance on coal-fired generation.

-CFE contends that it is good public policy to require mitigation to offset the 1.8 million tons of CO2 emissions from this facility because it is reasonable, cost effective, and will maintain a level playing field for merchant plants.
+CFE contends that it is good public policy to require mitigation to offset the 1.8 million tons of CO_2 emissions from this facility because it is reasonable, cost effective, and will maintain a level playing field for merchant plants.
 CFE argues that there is no assurance that coal plants will be retired if this plant is built.
-CFE recommends that the amendment be expanded to increase the \$5,000 in CO2 emission mitigation currently proposed in the settlement agreement to an appropriate amount.
+CFE recommends that the amendment be expanded to increase the \$5,000 in CO_2 emission mitigation currently proposed in the settlement agreement to an appropriate amount.
+CFE proposes that the CGF be required to design and implement a carbon offset strategy equivalent to Oregon's new plant mitigation requirements.